staticallyio/statically/privacy.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Staticaly will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+Statically will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 Disclosure Of Data
 ------------------

 ### Legal Requirements

-Staticaly may disclose your Personal Data in the good faith belief that such action is necessary to:
+Statically may disclose your Personal Data in the good faith belief that such action is necessary to:

 *   To comply with a legal obligation
-*   To protect and defend the rights or property of Staticaly
+*   To protect and defend the rights or property of Statically
 *   To prevent or investigate possible wrongdoing in connection with the Service
 *   To protect the personal safety of users of the Service or the public
 *   To protect against legal liability